dsccommunity/TheDSCBook/manuscript/going-further-with-configurations.md

 I feel it's important at this stage to remind you that DSC is a platform, not a solution set.
 That is, there's no tooling. _Ideally_, many of us want some kind of System Center-y thing, where we can assign "roles" to our nodes, and have some magical back-end database spew out the necessary MOF files directly to a pull server.
 That'd be great, and I bet we'll get it one day.
 But that isn't what this book is about, anyway.
 So we're going to stick with what's "in the box," and you'll likely end up using a mix-and-match of the techniques I'm covering to meet your needs.

 ## Understanding ConfigurationData
 One of the first ways that you can have a single configuration script produce multiple, unique MOFs, is to supply the script with _configuration data_.
 This is something that lives _apart from_ the script itself, and is fed to the script when the script is run.
-So, just to broadly set the stage, a script file might look like this:
+So, just to set the stage broadly, a script file might look like this:

 ```
 configuration MyMasterConfig {